microsoft/BotBuilder-V3/bot-framework-emulator.md

 ## What is the Bot Framework Emulator?
 The Bot Framework Emulator is a tool that allows you to test your bot on localhost while you are developing it.

-The tool allows you to:
+Using the tool, you can:

 * Send requests and receive responses to/from your bot endpoint on localhost
 * Inspect the Json response